BCDA-APS/bluesky_training/docs/source/reference/_create_conda_env.rst

     <li>The <code>-n bluesky_2023_2</code> sets the name of the conda environment to be
     created.</li>
     <li>The <code>-f ./environments/environment_2023_2.yml</code> option names the
     YAML file to be used.
 We create different versions of the YAML file, named for the APS operating cycle (2021-1, 2023-2, …), as the suite of packages for a working installation may change over time.
 By keeping all these files in the environments subdirectory, we can restore any of these environments with a simple command.</li>
     <li>The <code>--solver=libmamba</code> option will use the conda-libmamba-solver.
-This option is optional (can be removed) but result in a much faster installation of the bluesky environment.
-The libmanba installation is described in the previous section.</li>
+    The <code>--solver</code> option can be removed but its use results in a much faster installation of the bluesky environment.
+The <code>libmamba</code> installation is described in the previous section.</li>
     </ul>

     </details>